 The University of Washington Panhellenic Association does not consider letters of recommendation or legacy status in the recruitment process and it will not alter your ability to receive a bid.
 If you have further questions please look through this document or contact the individual chapters.

 Can I do recruitment over the summer?

-The earliest that you can participate in Panhellenic Recruitment would be Formal Fall Recruitment starting on September 6th.
+The earliest that you can participate in Panhellenic Recruitment would be the first day of Primary Recruitment.
 Panhellenic sororities do not hold recruitment events during the summer and should only be promoting Panhellenic recruitment during that time.